 We are a clinical-stage gene therapy company with a limited operating history and have not yet generated revenues from the sales of our product candidates.
 Investment in biotechnology companies is highly speculative because it entails substantial upfront capital expenditures and significant risk that the product candidate will fail to obtain regulatory approval or become commercially viable.
 We have not yet demonstrated the ability to complete any clinical trials of our product candidates, obtain marketing approvals, manufacture a commercial-scale product or conduct sales and marketing activities necessary for successful commercialization.
 We continue to incur significant expenses related to research and development, and other operations in order to commercialize our product candidates.
 As a result, we are not and have never been profitable and have incurred losses since our inception.
-Our losses were \$45.5 million and \$35.5 million for the six months ended June 30, 2018 and 2017, respectively.
-As of June 30, 2018, we had an accumulated deficit of \$226.2 million.
+Our losses were \$65.8 million and \$58.9 million for the nine months ended September 30, 2018 and 2017, respectively.
+As of September 30, 2018, we had an accumulated deficit of \$246.5 million.

-We historically have financed our operations primarily through private placements of our redeemable convertible preferred stock, public offerings of our common stock, and our collaboration with Sanofi Genzyme, which we refer to as the Sanofi Genzyme Collaboration, and our collaboration with AbbVie Biotechnology Ltd., or AbbVie, which we refer to as the AbbVie Collaboration.
-On November 16, 2015 we closed our initial public offering whereby we sold 5,750,000 shares of common stock at a public offering price of \$14.00 per share, including 750,000 shares of common stock issued upon the full exercise by the underwriters of their option to purchase additional shares, resulting in net proceeds to us of \$72.9 million after deducting underwriting discounts and commissions and offering expenses payable by us.
-On November 7, 2017, we sold 5,175,000 shares of common stock to the public at an offering price of \$12.00 per share, including 675,000 shares of common stock issued upon the full exercise by the underwriters of their option to purchase additional shares, resulting in net proceeds to us of \$58.0 million after deducting underwriting discounts. commissions, and offering expenses payable by us.
-To date, we have devoted substantially all of our financial resources to building our gene therapy platform, selecting product programs, conducting research and development, including preclinical development of our product candidates, building our intellectual property portfolio, building our team, and establishing the Sanofi Genzyme Collaboration and the AbbVie Collaboration.
-We expect that it could be several years, if ever, before we have a commercialized product candidate.
+We historically have financed our operations primarily through private placements of our redeemable convertible preferred stock, public offerings of our common stock, our collaboration with Sanofi Genzyme, which we refer to as the Sanofi Genzyme Collaboration, and our collaboration with AbbVie Biotechnology Ltd., or AbbVie, which we refer to as the AbbVie Collaboration.
+On November 16, 2015 we closed our initial public offering whereby we sold 5,750,000 shares of common stock at a public offering price of \$14.00 per share, including 750,000 shares of common stock issued upon the full exercise by the underwriters of their option to purchase additional shares, resulting in net proceeds to us of \$72.9 million after deducting underwriting discounts, commissions and offering price of \$12.00 per share, including 675,000 shares of common stock to the public at an offering price of \$12.00 per share, including 675,000 shares of common stock to us of \$58.0 million after deducting underwriting discounts, commissions, and offering expenses payable by us.
+To date, we have devoted substantially all of our financial resources to building our gene therapy platform, selecting product programs, conducting research and development, including preclinical development of our product candidates, building our intellectual property portfolio, building our etam, and establishing the Sanofi Genzyme Collaboration and the AbbVie Collaboration.
+We expect that it could be several vears, if ever, before we have a commercialized product candidate.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 The net losses we incur may fluctuate significantly from quarter to quarter.
 We anticipate that our expenses will increase substantially if, and as, we: